-- Operating and capital grant revenue, which accounts for approximately 26% of total revenues, increased by approximately \$2.4 million.
-Operating grants increased approximately \$3.1, primarily due to an increase in COVID-related ESSER grants. - Local tax revenues consist of sales and property taxes and decreased approximately \$340,000 total compared to 2021.
-However, sales tax revenues were abnormally high in 2021 due to various projects within the City of Baker.
-These local tax revenues are approximately 35% of total revenue in 2022.
-There have been nominal increases in these tax resources over the past couple fiscal years. - Minimum Foundation Program (MFP) revenue decreased by \$1.4 million, in comparison to fiscal 2021 as result of decreased enrollment compared to the prior year.
-MFP revenues accounted for approximately 34% of total revenues in 2022.
+- Operating and capital grant revenue, which accounts for approximately 46% of total revenues, increased by approximately \$8 million.
+Operating grants increased approximately \$1 million, primarily due to an increase in COVID-related ESSER grants.
+Additionally, capital grants increased by approximately \$7 million, primarily related to the FEMA and CDBG revenues for the Baker High renovation project referenced above. - Local tax revenues consist of sales and property taxes and increased approximately \$100,000 total compared to 2022.
+These local tax revenues are approximately 26% of total revenue in 2023.
+There have been nominal increases in these tax resources over the past couple fiscal years. - Minimum Foundation Program (MFP) revenue decreased by \$20,000, in comparison to fiscal 2022 as result of a slight decreased enrollment compared to the prior year.
+MFP revenues accounted for approximately 25% of total revenues in 2023.